Written by: Michael Den Boer on April 20th, 2006

 Meiko Kaji just like the previous films plays Mastu with an economy of words and it is amazing just how much Meiko Kaji can convey just by her actions and expressions.
 These Female Prisoner films seem getting to more and more outrageous as the series progressed.Female Prisoner Scorpion: Beast Stable is out of the three Shunya Ito directed definitely his most accomplished film and it is too bad he directed so few films.
 Overall all the performances were pretty good and the more films I see with Meiko Kaji the more she impresses me.

 Female Prisoner Scorpion: Beast Stable is presented in an anamorphic widescreen that preserves the film’s original 2.35:1 aspect ratio.
 Colors look vivid and nicely saturated.
 Flesh tones look healthy and the image looks sharp throughout.
 Overall the print used for this transfer is flawless.

 This release comes with only one audio option the film’s original Japanese language track which is presented for this release in a Dolby Digital mono.
 Dialog is razor sharp and the music and effects sound full and evenly balanced.
 Removable English subtitles have been included that are easy to read and follow.

-Extras for this release include two trailers for Female Prisoner Scorpion Beast Stable and a brief photo gallery.
+Extras for this release include two trailers for Female Prisoner Scorpion: Beast Stable and a brief photo gallery.
 Other extras include trailers for Deathtrance, The Neighbor No. Thirteen, Female Prisoner #701 Scorpion and Kekko Kamen Surprise!
-Female Prisoner Scorpion Beast Stable like its predecessors is a series that relies heavily on its visuals to gets its point across and Media Blasters DVD is must purchase if you are a fan of this series.
+Overall Female Prisoner Scorpion: Beast Stable like its predecessors is a series that relies heavily on its visuals to gets its point across and Media Blasters DVD is must purchase if you are a fan of this series.